Cleaning stains in a fish tank can be exhausting and frustrating. Hard stains take forever to remove, even if you use vinegar while cleaning.

 Well, I don’t recommend using CLR on an aquarium.
 Especially an aquarium full of fish.
-CLR, which is short for Calcium, Lime, and Rust remover, is very toxic to humans and fish.
-It should not be anywhere near a fish tank that is full of fish.
+CLR, short for Calcium, Lime, and Rust remover, is very toxic to humans and fish.
+It should not be near a fish tank full of fish.

 Furthermore, CLR is terrible news for sealants on your fish tank.
 It will eat away the sealant leaving you with a leaking tank.
 It is one more reason to avoid using it.